ARMmbed/DAPLink/docs/MSD_COMMANDS.md

 will show up in the serial data.
 Serial overflow reporting is turned off by default.

 ``ovfl_off.cfg`` This file turns off serial overflow reporting.

+``comp_on.cfg`` This file turns on the incompatible target image detection.
+The interface project must define a board specific `board_detect_incompatible_image()` function with the criteria to validate the target image over the first 12 vectors.
+Otherwise, the incompatible target image detection won't have an effect.

+``comp_off.cfg`` This file turns off the incompatible target image detection (off by default).